dineshrajdhanapathyDD/kodekloud_DevOps_project/Extra task/task-49 Puppet Add Users.md

 Create a Puppet programming file official.pp under `/etc/puppetlabs/code/environments/production/manifests` directory on master node i.e Jump Server, and using Puppet user resource add a user on all app servers as mentioned below:

-Create a user mariyam and set its UID to `1061` on Puppet agent nodes 2 i.e App Servers 2.
+Create a user mariyam and set its UID to `1061` on Puppet agent nodes 2 i.e `App Servers 2`.

+Notes:
-Notes: :- Please make sure to run the puppet agent test using sudo on agent nodes, otherwise you can face certificate issues.
+- Please make sure to run the puppet agent test using sudo on agent nodes, otherwise you can face certificate issues.
 In that case you will have to clean the certificates first and then you will be able to run the puppet agent test.

-:- Before clicking on the Check button please make sure to verify puppet server and puppet agent services are up and running on the respective servers, also please make sure to run puppet agent test to apply/test the changes manually first.
+- Before clicking on the Check button please make sure to verify puppet server and puppet agent services are up and running on the respective servers, also please make sure to run puppet agent test to apply/test the changes manually first.

-:- Please note that once lab is loaded, the puppet server service should start automatically on puppet master server, however it can take upto 2-3 minutes to start.
+- Please note that once lab is loaded, the puppet server service should start automatically on puppet master server, however it can take upto 2-3 minutes to start.

 ## solutions:

+**1. Switch to  root user**

 ```
 thor@jump_host ~$ sudo su -
 [sudo] password for thor: mjolnir123

-troot@jump_host ~# cd /etc/puppetlabs/code/environments/production/manifests
+root@jump_host ~# cd /etc/puppetlabs/code/environments/production/manifests
 root@jump_host /etc/puppetlabs/code/environments/production/manifests# ll
 total 0
 root@jump_host /etc/puppetlabs/code/environments/production/manifests# vi official.pp